Culinary school for the modern chef - 2021/2022

 A career in the Culinary Arts is a rare opportunity to combine the creativity of cooking with the satisfaction that comes from making people happy.
-If you're looking to turn your cooking hobby into a career, or if you're interested into taking your already impressive culinary skill set to the next level, the Culinary Skills program will get you on your way.
+If you’re looking to turn your cooking hobby into a career, or if you’re interested into taking your already impressive culinary skill set to the next level, this culinary school program will get you on your way.

 Cooking is an art, and providing the tools to thrive in the exciting world of the professional kitchen is what this program is all about.
-You'll develop knife skills, while fine-tuning your stock, soup, baking and braising skills.
-You'll also learn about the tourism and restaurant business, purchasing and menu planning, meat and baking theory.
+You’ll develop your culinary skills while fine-tuning your stock, soup, baking and braising skills.
+You’ll also learn about the tourism and restaurant business, purchasing and menu planning, meat and baking theory.